itsalltoast/fedi-imagebot/README.md

 # Configuration:

-The app is currently reading all of its configuration from environment variables.
-I'll be working on adding JSON config file and/or commandline support.
+The app can read its configuration from a JSON file, or from environment variables.
+Specifying multiple JSON files on the commandline allows you to operate multiple bots from a single process.

 | Environment Variable | Use |
 |----------------------|-----|